Proca stars in excited states: Proca stars

 \end{enumerate}

 The procedure just described results in consistent initial data for a perturbed Proca star.
-Of course, our perturbed star will no longer be stationary.
+Of course, the perturbed star will no longer be stationary.
 However, as mentioned above, the momentum density and particle flux are initially zero, which is consistent with taking an initially vanishing extrinsic curvature.
-Our perturbed initial data will then result in a momentarily static geometry corresponding to a moment of time symmetry.
+Our perturbed initial data will then correspond to a moment of time symmetry, that is, the initial time derivative of the spatial metric will vanish, but its second time derivative will not.

-Once we have the perturbed initial data we evolve it in time using the OllinSphere code already described in~\cite{Alcubierre:2014joa,Alcubierre:2019qnh,Degollado:2020lsa,Jimenez2022a,Jimenez2022b}, which implements a BSSN formulation adapted to spherical symmetry~\cite{Alcubierre:2010is}.
+Once we have the perturbed initial data we evolve it in time using the OllinSphere code (see below), which implements a BSSN formulation adapted to spherical symmetry~\cite{Alcubierre:2010is}.
 For the evolution of the Proca field variables we use equations~\eqref{EvolutionEqScalarPotential}-\eqref{EvolutionEqElectricField}, which in our case reduce to:

 Notice that even if for our initial data we took the conformal factor $\psi$ and the angular metric component $B$ equal to 1 in the metric~\eqref{LineElementFormalism}, this will not remain true for a dynamical simulation.
-One must also remember that all three quantities $(\phi,a_r,\mathcal{E}^r)$ are complex, so we must evolve their real and imaginary parts separately.
+We must also remember that all three quantities $(\phi,a_r,\mathcal{E}^r)$ are complex, so we must evolve their real and imaginary parts separately.

+Finally, as gauge conditions during the evolution we take a vanishing shift vector $\beta^r=0$, and we use the well-known ``1+log" slicing condition which takes the form:

+This slicing condition has been shown to be very robust in practice, allowing for stable and long lived dynamical evolutions~\cite{Alcubierre08a,Arbona99,Alcubierre02a,Alcubierre01a}.